The Worst Invasive Plants You Should Never Grow

 It’s covered with pretty, purple flower spikes from late summer through fall.
 A long-lived perennial, it adapts to a wide range of growing conditions.
 Plus, it makes a beautiful cut flower.
 It’s a gardener’s dream come true, right?
 Wrong!

 I’m talking about purple loosestrife.
 And as many gardeners throughout the United States and Canada know, this invasive blooming plant, which has taken over many a backyard garden, has now taken to our natural wetlands.
 A vigorous grower, it crowds out native plants, eliminating cover and essential food sources needed by wetland wildlife.

 Purple loosestrife isn’t the only invasive plant causing problems in natural landscapes.
 Norway and Amur maples have joined buckthorn and non-native honeysuckle as woodland invaders.
 Birds eat buckthorn berries and distribute the seeds widely.
 Before long, hundreds of seedlings pop up, displacing native trees in forests and backyards.
 Plant these berry bushes and trees instead.

 The lesson here?
 Do a little research before adding new plants to your landscape.
 Select plants suited for the growing conditions in your backyard.
-Then, check with your local extension service, an area nursery or the Web for a list of invasive species that plague your region.
+Then, check with your local extension service or an area nursery for a list of invasive plants that plague your region.